rajhraval/My100DaysOfSwift/Project 26 - Marble Maze/Project26.md

 - Setting up the project in Xcode
 - Loading level from a text file using CategoryBitMask, CollisionBitMask, ContactTestBitMask physics body

+**Project 26 - Day Two - Day 86 of 100DaysOfSwift**

+> It’s true: when something exceeds your ability to understand how it works, it sort of becomes magical – and that’s exactly what the iPad is. - Jony Ive

+Today I did(Combining bitmasks using ```|```,  SKAction sequences, CoreMotion, compiler preprocessors):

+- Tilting to move using CoreMotionManager
+- Contacting with the vortex, stars and finish line